-On Saturday, 7,548 musicians assembled in a Frankfurt sports stadium to smash the world record for largest musical ensemble.
+In July 2016, 7,548 musicians assembled in a Frankfurt sports stadium to smash the world record for the largest musical ensemble.

-The orchestra performed the 9th symphonies of Dvorak and Beethoven, as well as lighter numbers by Andrew Lloyd Webber and pop music composer John Miles.
+The orchestra performed the ninth symphonies of Dvorák and Beethoven, as well as lighter numbers by Andrew Lloyd Webber and pop music composer John Miles.

 And some footage taken by one of the players:

-The record-breaking ensemble was a couple full symphony orchestras larger than the previous holders, set at the Queensland Music Festival in Australian back in 2013.
+The record-breaking ensemble was a couple of full symphony orchestras larger than the previous record-breaking ensemble, who set the record at the Queensland Music Festival in Australia back in 2013.